The Cutting Edge (film series)

 The Cutting Edge film series consists of American sports-romance films, including one theatrical film and three made-for-television movies which were later released straight-to-home video media.
 Based on characters and an original story written by Tony Gilroy, the plot centers around the unlikely pairing of differing ice sports athletes, for Olympic title pairs figure skating.
 Beginning as nothing more than argumentative team collaborations, the featured couples become romantically involved.

 The first film, characterized as a romantic comedy in genre, was met with mixed critical reception.
 The acting was praised, though some identified the mashup of genres as jarring while stating, "There is essentially not an original moment in the entire film, and yet it's skillfully made and well-acted."
+Sweeney and Kelly agreed during the making of the first installment to only appear in sequels together, though both actors declined the continued attempts by the studios to feature the actors in the sequels which followed.